 Instant reports, daily intelligence, and an AI analyst in your pocket.

-For most retail investors, the first realistic option is to wait for an IPO.
-If ElevenLabs eventually lists, you would be able to buy shares through a brokerage account like any other public stock, but there is no public offering to participate in right now.
+For most retail investors, the realistic answer is to wait for an IPO.
+If ElevenLabs eventually lists, you would be able to buy it through any standard brokerage account once the ticker starts trading.
+Until then, there is no public-market way to buy the company directly.

-Private secondary markets can sometimes offer access to shares of private companies, but those are generally limited to accredited investors and availability is not guaranteed.
-If you are not accredited, or if shares are not being offered, that path usually isn’t available.
+Private secondary markets can sometimes offer access to shares of private companies, but that route is generally limited to accredited investors and availability is uncertain.
+I could not verify an ElevenLabs-specific listing in the sources reviewed, so treat that as a possibility in theory, not a dependable path in practice.

 Closest publicly-traded alternatives